-Visitors who become ill or injured can be seen at UHS on a fee-for-service basis.
+• Ill or injured visitors can be seen at UHS on a fee-for-service basis.

-When you need Walk-in Care, you can now wait where you're most comfortable.
+Walk-in care is for problems that can't wait.
+Just walk in during health center hours, or use our text service and wait where you're most comfortable.
 Text “clinic” to (413) 944-8562.
 You’ll receive a response text with your number and a reminder text when it's almost your turn to be seen.

-UHS is located at 150 Infirmary Way, in the Central Residential Area near Franklin Dining Commons.
+UHS is at 150 Infirmary Way, in the Central residential area near Franklin Dining Commons.
 Click for detailed maps of the UMass Amherst campus.

 Free UMass Transit buses make several stops within walking distance of UHS.

 The UHS Shuttle offers free rides from residence halls to the main UHS building.
-Rides can be scheduled until a half hour before UHS’ closing time by calling UMass Transit, (413) 577-7425.
+Rides can be scheduled until a half hour before UHS’ closing time.
+Call UMass Transit, (413) 577-7425.

-A gated patient parking area is located just beyond the UHS building, on the left side of Thatcher Way, next to the Durfee greenhouses.
-Parking is free while at the health center; ask for an exit token during your visit.
+A gated patient parking area is just beyond UHS, on the left side of Thatcher Way, next to the Durfee greenhouses.
+Parking is free while at the health center.
+Take a ticket when you enter the lot.
+Bring it with you and exchange it for an exit token when you check in at your destination.

-To avoid the need to obtain a referral, consider switching your PCP designation to a UHS provider.
+To avoid having to get referrals, consider switching your PCP designation to a UHS provider.
 Call the customer service number on the back of your insurance card and ask about transferring to UHS; you can switch back during the summer, if you prefer.
 Some plans also make special arrangements to transfer care when students are away from their service area.

 Review your insurance plan; if there are limitations, you may want to consider enrolling in the school-sponsored Student Health Benefit Plan.